tcrurav/Laravel10Images/README.md

 It's just that: An example to upload/download images from Laravel 10 API.

 In this example the image will be uploaded to /public/images directory through a POST.
-After that the image can be downloaded with the URL /images/<name-of-the-image>
+After that the image can be downloaded using the URL http://localhost:8000/images/name-of-the-image.png (where name-of-the-image.png is located in the directory /public/images in your Laravel project).

 ## Getting Started

 Just read the tutorial:
 https://coderadvise.com/upload-file-or-image-on-laravel-through-rest-api/

+### For the most impatient learners

+You need a working Laravel environment.
+You can do it using Laragon for example.
+In my case I use WSL2 in a Windows 11 machine.

 ### For the most impatient learners